-Discrimination Grievance/Complaint Procedure for Students
+Discrimination and Harassment Grievance/Complaint Procedure for Students

-The following procedure for responding to complaints of discrimination has been established to meet the requirements of applicable state and federal anti-discrimination laws.
+The following procedure for responding to complaints of discrimination or harassment has been established to meet the requirements of applicable state and federal anti-discrimination laws.

-Any student experiencing an alleged violation related to race, sex, age, color, national origin, religion, genetic identity, disability, gender identity or expression, marital or parental status, sexual orientation, transgender status, veteran status, or any other legally protected status.
+Any student experiencing an alleged violation related to race, sex, age, color, national origin, religion, genetic identity, disability, gender identity or expression, marital or parental status, sexual orientation, transgender status, veteran status, or any other legally protected status is encouraged to report the discriminatory act.
+Mass Academy also treats retaliation as a form of discrimination.
+Retaliation is defined as acts against a person for opposing, reporting or filing a complaint, aiding in the filing of a complaint, or cooperating in the investigation of any act or practice reasonably believed to be discriminatory as prohibited by applicable law and/or this policy.
+Retaliatory acts include overt or covert acts of reprisal, interference, punishment, or harassment against an individual or a group.

-This grievance process is an internal procedure of the Academy.
+This grievance process is an internal procedure of Mass Academy.
 Use of it does not prevent the complainant from pursuing other remedies available under the law through the U.S. Department of Education, Office of Civil Rights (OCR) or the Massachusetts Department of Elementary and Secondary Education.
 Reasonable accommodations, such as a personal interview or a tape recording of the complaint, will be made available for students with disabilities who are unable to submit a written complaint.